 Riding the subway from Rome’s Termini station, Ostia Antica was founded in 4th Century BC.
-The ruins rival those of Pompeii and is only 30 minutes from Rome.
+The ruins rival those of Pompeii and are only 30 minutes from Rome.
 2000 years ago 60,000 people lived in this bustling ancient Roman port city.
-Eventually the people left and mud buried the city.
+Eventually, the people left and mud buried the city.
 That mud preserved the city and the artifacts.

 Tivoli is located outside Rome about an hour drive.
 Its most famous attractions are: Villa d’Este and its big fountain built in the 16th century; Rocca Pia Castle; Temple of Tiburtine Sibyl; and The Maritime Theater in Hadrian’s Villa, which dates back to 2nd Century AD and is where Hadrian ruled ancient Rome rather than living on the the Palatine Hill.
 For more about day trips to Tivoli click here.